Cape Three Forks

-Cape Three Forks, Cape des Trois Fourches, or Cape Tres Forcas is a headland on the Mediterranean coast of northeastern Morocco.
+Cape Three Forks, Cape des Trois Fourches, or Cape Tres Forcas is a headland on the Mediterranean coast of Nador Province in northeastern Morocco and the Spanish exclave of Melilla.

 Geography

 The cape is a large mountainous promontory of North Africa into the Mediterranean Sea.
 For centuries, this cape has provided both a nautical landmark and a maritime hazard for ships in the Alboran Sea.
+It is situated in the Nador Province.
 The Spanish exclave of Melilla surrounds a smaller cape on the eastern side of the peninsula.